Jo Beth Taylor: Personal life

 After disappearing from television in mid-1997, Taylor moved to San Diego, California, and remained out of the public eye for more than two years.
 She returned to Australia in August 1999 and revealed in an interview with Ray Martin that her disappearance was due to a nervous breakdown.
 In 2016, during an episode of I'm A Celebrity...Get Me Out of Here!, Taylor confirmed her abrupt disappearance in 1997 was due to being exhausted and stressed due to work pressures, along with the negative effect a falsely rumoured sex tape was having on herself and her family.
 Taylor described that time of her life as extremely difficult and explained that her mental instability and weaknesses were not talked about back then, but that she is not ashamed.

 Taylor travelled to Ethiopia and Uganda in 1996 as an ambassador for World Vision Australia to meet her sponsor child and film a documentary.

 Taylor's first marriage was to guitarist Jamie Jardine from 1992 until 1997.
 In 1995, they purchased a historic 500-hectare property on the northern NSW coast.
 Taylor's second marriage was to tennis player Thomas Muster.
 Taylor and Muster married in Austria in 2000 and had one child, Christian (born 2001).
 Their wedding photos and story appeared in Woman's Day magazine.
 Taylor and Muster separated in 2002 and divorced in 2005.

+In 2016, Taylor married her third husband, Matt Bennell, in South Africa.